-As you probably know, throwing a no-hitter is usually a good way to set your team up for success and a win.
-To wit: There have been more than 300 nine-inning no-hitters in Major League history, including combined no-hitters, and the team to throw the no-hitter has won all but two of those.
+As you probably know, allowing zero hits is usually a good way to set up your team for success and a win.
+To wit: There have been more than 300 nine-inning no-hitters in AL/NL history, including combined no-hitters, and the team to throw the no-hitter has won all but two of those.
 In other words, when you don't allow a hit over nine innings, you win more than 99% of the time.

 But, as always, there are exceptions.
 On April 23, 1964, Ken Johnson of the Houston Colt .45s became the first pitcher to throw a nine-inning no-hitter and lose.
 In fact, he is still the only individual to throw an official (nine-inning) no-hitter and lose.
 There is also one instance of a combined nine-inning no-hitter resulting in a loss, as well as a trio of games in which eight no-hit innings still resulted in an L. (Why eight innings?
 Because the pitchers who threw them were on the road and the opposing team didn't get to bat in the ninth.
 Those are not officially considered no-hitters, but we will count them here for the purpose of this exercise.)